cybcon/modbus-client/README.md

   -r REGISTER, --register REGISTER
                         The register address between 0 and 9999 (default: 0)
   -l LENGTH, --length LENGTH
-                        How many registers should be read between 1 and 125 (default: 1)
+                        How many registers should be read, between 1 and 125 (default: 1)
+  -c, --csv             Output as CSV
+  -d, --debug           Enable debug output
 ```

 # License